marianecr/marianecr/README.md

   </div>

 - ### My name is Mariane.
 Welcome to my github profile.
-- ### 🎓 I'm currently pursuing my bachelor's degree in Computer Science and technologist diploma in Data Science.
-Interested in and curious about back-end software development and data analytics / science.;
+- ### 🎓 I have a technologist diploma in systems analysis and development and I'm currently pursuing my bachelor's degree in Computer Science.
 - ### I love to travel 🛫, play soccer ⚽ and videogame 🎮.

 </div>